objectrocket/opsy/README.md

 # Opsy
 It's Opsy!
 A simple multi-user/role operations inventory system with aspirations.
+Test.

 # Developing
 It's recommended to use a virtual environment for development.